 Links to each agent's submissions form, as well as a brief description of each agent's most current preferences, can be found below.
 The submission requirements for each agent will be found on her form.

 Jessica Faust is open to submissions in mystery, thrillers, and suspense including, but not limited to, psychological and domestic suspense thrillers, literary thrillers, historical mystery, cozies, romantic suspense, YA thrillers, and anything with a strong female protagonist.
 She's also looking for women's fiction, especially magical realism and diverse characters and stories.
 In nonfiction, Jessica would like to see more business, small-business, entrepreneur, management and personal growth titles.
+Titles and authors who inspire her list include Sarah Addison Allen, Pretty Little Lies, Gillian Flynn, David Bell, The Alienist, Bull Mountain, Jen Sincero, and The One Thing.
+For even more immediate updates on what Jessica is looking for search our site for #MSWL.

 Kim Lionetti is actively looking for women's fiction, especially stories with strong female relationships (sisters, friends, mother/daughter) in addition to a compelling romantic element.
 She's also open to historical, contemporary and erotic romance, as well as romantic suspense.
 Kim's also eager to find more YA fiction with emotional and dynamic storytelling.

 Jessica Alvarez is looking for romance of all heat levels (including inspirational and category romance), female-focused erotica, women's fiction, mysteries, suspense, and thrillers.
 In all genres, Jessica is typically drawn to strong female leads and books that will appeal to women.
 Please note that Jessica is not looking for paranormals, sci-fi/fantasy, cozy mysteries, or young adult novels at this time.
+Check out Jessica's #MSWL tweets and #MSWL posts on the BookEnds site for more specifics on what she wants to represent.

 Moe Ferrara is interested in fiction for adults, young adults, and the middle-grade reader.
 When it comes to all subsets and ages for science fiction and fantasy, she loves easily-accessible sci-fi, imaginative fantasy locales, and pain-in-the-ass heroines.
 She's looking for most MG and YA genres including contemporary, horror, magical realism, and anything LGBTQ-centric.
 She also loves being surprised by books she never knew she wanted!
 On her adult romance radar are all things m/m and m/f—plus everything in between—within all heat levels and genres, including both category and single-title romance.
+For the most up-to-date wants, see her #MSWL tweets, #MSWL page, and various #MSWL posts on the BookEnds site.

 She is not a good fit for picture books through early chapter books, contemporary YA without a strong romance element, women's fiction, or inspirational romances.